Merlinbeaufils/Unsupervised-learning-representations-for-HTML-code/README.md

 Generating and evaluating this complete and informative website space will consist of the bulk of the thesis.
 Finally, I will explore downstream uses of the space.
-While these are infinite, two uses I am particularly interested in exploring are a next webpage predictor given a current browsing sequence and a click predictor evaluating the probability of a user clicking on a website if shown after a search, similar to a ranking algorithm.
+While these are infinite, two uses I am particularly interested in exploring are a next webpage predictor given a current browsing sequence and a click predictor evaluating the probability of a user clicking on a website if shown after a search, similar to a ranking algorithm. -->

+I have used self-supervised contrastive learning to train vector representations of html files in a masked language modeling framework.
+We first turn a html byte string into a HtmlNode class in the project.parsing module.
+We then tokenize this tree into a 2-dimensional tensor in the project.tree-tokenizer module.
+We define our pytorch dataset class to handle a list of trees and build samples given a configuration in the project.dataloading module.
+Finally we use a pipeline of different types of models easily implemented by the torch and pytorch lightning modules inside the project.models folder.

+When running the run.py module, tree-size, batch-size and dozens more training specs can be specified.

+We then implement the finetuning task of guessing the top-level-domain of a website through a classifier.

 ## Data and data formatting
-common_sites folder html files of the 10 most used websites
+Download the final_pretrain_data. as a pandas file set it in the ./data/final_feather directory.
+Running the code will generate: vocabs, frequency_dict, dataloaders and text_files folders containing different steps of the data processing for future user analysis.

 ### Data representation:
 1) Websites are turned from html strings into trees.
 Each